Fiz Brown: Storylines

+In 2019, Hope’s behaviour leads to her being home-schooled by care worker Jade Rowan.
+Jade is later revealed to be John Stape’s daughter and manipulates Hope as part of a plan to take revenge on Fiz.
+Social services remove Hope and Ruby from Fiz and Tyrone’s home, but the allegations against Fiz are eventually dropped after Tyrone finds evidence of Jade’s manipulation.

+In 2021, Tyrone admits that he is in love with Alina Pop, ending his relationship with Fiz.
+Fiz later meets Phill Whittaker and begins dating him.
+In 2022, Fiz and Phill marry, but she ends the marriage at the reception after realising that she still loves Tyrone.
+Fiz and Tyrone reconcile and marry later that year.

 Reception

 For her role as Fiz, McAlpine was nominated for "Best Actress" at the 2007 Inside Soap Awards.
 In 2016, Laura-Jayne Tyler from Inside Soap criticised Fiz' constant "nagging", writing "We do like Fiz, but it was one of those weeks where were thankful for the volume button".
 In 2021, McAlpine was longlisted for "Best Actress" for the Inside Soap Awards for her role as Fiz.